 Depending on the cause, other symptoms may include:

 Respiratory symptoms such as sore throat, congestion, and cough

 The symptoms of lymphadenopathy can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is lymphadenopathy diagnosed in a child?

 Your child’s healthcare provider will ask many questions about your child’s health history and current symptoms.
-For example, he or she will ask whether your child has been around others with infections like strep throat.
-He or she may ask if your child has been around a young cat.
+For example, they will ask whether your child has been around others with infections like strep throat.
+They may ask if your child has been around a young cat.
 This is because a scratch may cause enlarged lymph nodes in a mild condition called cat scratch disease.
-He or she will check your child, looking closely at the areas where lymph nodes are enlarged.
+They will check your child, looking closely at the areas where lymph nodes are enlarged.
 The provider will check the size and location of the nodes.
-He or she will also want to know how long they have been swollen and if they are painful.
+The provider will also want to know how long they have been swollen and if they are painful.
 Your child may need to see a specialist.
-He or she may also need some diagnostic tests.
+They may also need some diagnostic tests.
 They may include: